arriyaz/microbiome-workshop/workshop-codes.md

 :point_right: :point_right: :point_right: :point_right:

-## Sequence QC and Feature Table Construction
+## Denoising and Clustering for Sequence QC and Feature Table Construction

 Let's at first check is truncation length is suitable for merging the reads: